Kleisli/Neos.DomainConfig/README.md

 ## Commands
 ### `flow domainconfig:list`
-List the domains that would be applied in the current flow context.
+List the domains that would be applied in the current Flow context.

 ### `flow domainconfig:apply`
 Apply the domains for the current flow context.
 If zhe domain doesn't exist, it will be added, otherwise it will just be activated.